lcsferreira/lcsferreira/README.md

-# Meu Perfil 🚀
+# My Profile 🚀

-Olá!
-Eu sou o Lucas Simões Ferreira, um estudante de graduação em Ciência da Computação na Universidade Federal de Pelotas (UFPel).
-Sou apaixonado por tecnologia e estou sempre em busca de novos desafios e oportunidades de aprendizado.
+Hello!
+I'm Lucas Simões Ferreira, an undergraduate student majoring in Computer Science at the Federal University of Pelotas (UFPel).
+I'm passionate about technology and always on the lookout for new challenges and learning opportunities.

-## Minhas Habilidades 💻
+## My Skills 💻

-Aqui estão algumas das linguagens e tecnologias com as quais estou familiarizado:
+Here are some of the languages and technologies I'm familiar with:

 - **Front-End**: React, Angular
-- **Linguagens de Programação**: JavaScript, Python, PHP, Java, C, C++
+- **Programming Languages**: JavaScript, Python, PHP, Java, C, C++
-- **Banco de Dados**: MySQL
+- **Database**: MySQL
-- **Interesses Atuais**: Java para Back-End
+- **Current Interests**: Java for Back-End

-## Entre em Contato 📫
+## Get in Touch 📫

-Vamos nos conectar!
-Se você tem algum projeto em mente, quer discutir tecnologia ou apenas bater um papo, fique à vontade para entrar em contato comigo:
+Let's connect!
+If you have a project in mind, want to discuss technology, or just have a chat, feel free to reach out to me:

-- **E-mail**: lucas.simoes.ferreira@gmail.com
+- **Email**: lucas.simoes.ferreira@gmail.com
 - **LinkedIn**: [Lucas Simões Ferreira](https://www.linkedin.com/in/lucas-ferreira-2001/)

-## Obrigado por Visitar! 🙌
+## Thank You for Visiting! 🙌

-Obrigado por dar uma olhada no meu perfil.
-Estou animado para colaborar em projetos empolgantes e continuar minha jornada de aprendizado em Ciência da Computação.
-Se você tiver alguma pergunta ou sugestão, sinta-se à vontade para entrar em contato. 😊🚀
+Thank you for taking a look at my profile.
+I'm excited to collaborate on exciting projects and continue my journey of learning in Computer Science.
+If you have any questions or suggestions, feel free to get in touch. 😊🚀